Chapter Eighteen

 Theo laughed.
 "Yeah, so are seven podiums this year."
 He cringed at his own words.
 "I'm kidding, obviously."

 I rolled my eyes and laughed.
-"Oh yeah sure."
+"Oh, yeah sure."

 Theo looked at Matt, who was now finishing his interview with an evident frown.
 "How's your prodigy?
 He ready to get schooled by Santoro today?"

-"Yeah.
-I can imagine he must've been a nightmare over the past few weeks."
+"Yeah, I can imagine he must've been a nightmare over the past few weeks."

 I thought back to everything we'd gone through since Monaco.
 Contrary to Theo's statement, Matthias was actually much better when he wasn't racing.
 I didn't know what it was, but he was calm, more relaxed and kind(er).
-Of course, he had his moments of frustration when he saw the rest of the drivers out there, but he held great composure despite everything that had happened.
+Of course, he had his moments of frustration when he saw the rest of the drivers out there, but he maintained great composure despite everything that had happened.

 "Well, I think that's my cue," Theo said as the reporter, who was interviewing Matt, signalled for him to take his place.